About parenting teenagers

 If you have a partner, talk together about how you can manage household chores as a family.

 You might look at giving your child more responsibility for jobs around the house.
-Negotiating with your child about chores might help break down any resistance to the idea.
-For example, you could allow your child to pick one or two chores they wouldn’t mind doing.
+Negotiating with your child about chores can be a good idea.
+For example, you could allow your child to pick 1-2 chores they prefer.

 Support networks